 - Cantilever Brakes

-Both of these braking systems are mechanical, this means that a lever is attached to wires, you brake by pulling that lever.
+Both of these braking systems are mechanical, which means that a lever is attached to wires, and you brake by pulling that lever.
 These two mechanical brake systems will be installed on the front fork of the bike, on the central pivot point.
 If you have a bike with suspension then you should be using the linear-pull brakes and if not then you should go with the cantilever brakes.

 How To Install The Lever System